-Best never make quick and strong movements with the rudder.
-On the ground at high speed this can make the airplane tumble aside.
+It is best never make quick and strong movements with the rudder.
+On the ground at high speed this can make the airplane turn to sharply.
 In flight at low speed it can cause a very dangerous stall.
 In flight at high speed it can cause all kinds of aerodynamic and physical discomfort.
-Try to make slow movements with the rudder.
-Make slow tunings at a time and take your time to stabilize their consequences.
-(Only the ailerons allow for nervous movements.)
+Instead, make gentle movements of the rudder.

 I recommend you train to turn with the rudder in flight.
 Fly at a low speed of about 70 knots.
 Try to keep the altitude stable by increasing and decreasing the engine power.
-Maybe best a quite low altitude.
-Use the rudder to get to a target, to maintain a heading, to make turns to a new target...
+Use the rudder to turn towards a ground feature and maintain a heading, then turn the aircraft towards a new heading.
 See how the plane yaws.
 Learn to anticipate rudder control.
 Don't try to make steep turns.
 Use the yoke/ailerons to keep the wings level constantly.